neetishtewari/heartdisease/README.md

 # heartdisease
-Use ML to predict heart disease from medical data
+Use ML to detect possible heart disease patients from the given medical data